KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ### 11.3 The Principle of Structured Manifestation (PSM) — Essence as the Architecture of Becoming

-> “What happens constrains what can.”
+> What happens constrains what can.
 >
 > — *Attributed to Voren*,
 > Keeper of the Patterned Flame